Breaches of non-custodial community-based orders

 [6-640] Breaches should be regarded seriously

-Cases which addressed the approach to be taken to the breach of a formerly available community-based order such as a community service order (CSO) or a good behaviour bond (bond) may provide some guidance to the approach to be taken to breaches of CCOs and CROs imposed from 24 September 2018.
-However, a cautious approach to those cases may be warranted given one of the purposes of the reforms was said to be to “help offenders receive the supervision and programs that address their offending behaviour”: Second Reading Speech for the Crimes (Sentencing Procedure) Amendment (Sentencing Options) Bill and cognate legislation, NSW, Legislative Assembly, Debates, 11 October 2017, p 2.
+Cases which addressed the approach to be taken to the breach of a formerly available community-based order such as a community service order (CSO) or a good behaviour bond, may provide guidance as to the approach to be taken to breaches of CCOs and CROs.
+However, a cautious approach to those cases may be warranted given one of the purposes of the reforms was to “help offenders receive the supervision and programs that address their offending behaviour”: Second Reading Speech for the Crimes (Sentencing Procedure) Amendment (Sentencing Options) Bill and cognate legislation, NSW, Legislative Assembly, Debates, 11 October 2017, p 2.

-In R v Cicekdag (2004) 150 A Crim R 299 (a case where the offender committed a similar offence when subject to a CSO), Hoeben J at [52], Grove and James JJ agreeing, likened a CSO to conditional freedom by way of bail, recognizance or parole, a breach of which was akin to, citing Wood CJ at CL in R v Tran [1999] NSWCCA 109 at [15], a “betrayal of the opportunity for rehabilitation”.
-Justice Hoeben, in R v Cicekdag, added at [53] that:
+In R v Cicekdag [2004] NSWCCA 357 (a case where the offender committed a similar offence when subject to a CSO), the Court likened a CSO to conditional freedom by way of bail, recognizance or parole, a breach of which was akin to, citing Wood CJ at CL in R v Tran [1999] NSWCCA 109 at [15], a “betrayal of the opportunity for rehabilitation”: [52].
+Justice Hoeben (James and Grove JJ agreeing), in R v Cicekdag, added:

-If such a circumstance is not to be regarded as an aggravating feature, it is certainly to be regarded as a strong indication that further attempts at rehabilitation by way of conditional liberty are likely to be unsuccessful.
+If such a circumstance is not to be regarded as an aggravating feature, it is certainly to be regarded as a strong indication that further attempts at rehabilitation by way of conditional liberty are likely to be unsuccessful: [53].

 there is a very real risk that the whole regimen of non-custodial sentencing options will be discredited both in the eyes of those members of the community who might otherwise have continued to support them and in the eyes of magistrates and judges; and there is a substantial risk that courts, of their own motion but also reflecting in a general way community opinion, may become increasingly reluctant to extend to offenders those lesser sentencing options which the legislature has provided.
 It is therefore extremely important that breaches of non-custodial sentencing orders be brought promptly to the notice of the sentencing court and there be dealt with swiftly and, generally speaking, in a manner which will demonstrate how seriously such breaches are regarded and must be regarded in the community interest.